CJBrunton/Airbnb-Scraping/README.md

-# TravelNest-Exercise
+# Airbnb-Scraping

-A script written in JS using puppeteer that will scrape Airbnb listings to return name, type,number of bedrooms and number of bathrooms.
+A script written in JS using puppeteer that will scrape Airbnb listings to return name, type, number of bedrooms and number of bathrooms.

 Steps to run the script and verify the output: